DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/aggregator_architecture.md

 To mitigate a system process issue, distribute the Observability Pipelines Worker across multiple nodes and front them with a network load balancer that can redirect traffic to another Observability Pipelines Worker instance as needed.
 In addition, platform-level automated self-healing should eventually restart the process or replace the node.

-{{< img src="observability_pipelines/production_deployment_overview/process_failure.png" alt="A diagram showing each node with an Observability Pipelines Worker" style="width:50%;" >}}
+{{< img src="observability_pipelines/production_deployment_overview/process_failure.png" alt="A diagram showing three nodes, where each node has an Observability Pipelines Worker" style="width:50%;" >}}

 #### Mitigating node failures

 To mitigate node issues, distribute the Observability Pipelines Worker across multiple nodes and front them with a network load balancer that can redirect traffic to another Observability Pipelines Worker node.
 In addition, platform-level automated self-healing should eventually replace the node.

-{{< img src="observability_pipelines/production_deployment_overview/node_failure.png" alt="A diagram showing data going to node 1's load balancer, but since the Observability Pipelines Worker is down in node 1, the data is sent to the Workers in node 2 and node N" style="width:40%;" >}}
+{{< img src="observability_pipelines/production_deployment_overview/node_failure.png" alt="A diagram showing data going to node one's load balancer, but because the Observability Pipelines Worker is down in node one, the data is sent to the Workers in node two and node N" style="width:40%;" >}}

 #### Handling availability zone failures

 To mitigate issues with availability zones, deploy the Observability Pipelines Worker across multiple availability zones.

-{{< img src="observability_pipelines/production_deployment_overview/availability_zone_failure.png" alt="A diagram showing the load balancers and Observability Pipelines Worker down in availability zone 1, but load balancers and Workers in zone N still receiving and sending data" style="width:40%;" >}}
+{{< img src="observability_pipelines/production_deployment_overview/availability_zone_failure.png" alt="A diagram showing the load balancers and Observability Pipelines Worker down in availability zone one, but load balancers and Workers in zone N still receiving and sending data" style="width:40%;" >}}

 #### Mitigating region failures